jimmy6616/Rotorflight-Ethos-LUA/README.md

 ![image](https://github.com/jimmy6616/Rotorflight-Ethos-LUA/blob/img/Ethos_lua_3.jpg)

-In the example below of the PID's screen
+In the example below of the PID's screen:

 PID's #1  - Will change depending on which profile you have your TX switch set